-Monitoring and Reporting: The County Building Inspector, Public Works Agency Grading Inspector, Fire Marshall, and/or Planning Division staff has the authority to conduct periodic site inspections to ensure the Permittee's ongoing compliance with this Conditions for Coastal PD Permit Case No. PL21-0027 Permittee: Mr. and Mrs. Steve Namm condition consistent with the requirements of § 8183-5 of the Ventura County Coastal Zoning Ordinance.
+Monitoring and Reporting: The County Building Inspector, Public Works Agency Grading Inspector, Fire Marshall, and/or Planning Division staff has the authority to conduct periodic site inspections to ensure the Permittee's ongoing compliance with this condition consistent with the requirements of §8183-5 of the Ventura County Coastal Zoning Ordinance.

-Coastal PD Modification 4.
+4. Coastal PD Modification

-Prior to undertaking any operational or construction-related activity which is not expressly described in these conditions, the Permittee shall first contact the Planning Director to determine if the proposed activity requires a modification of this Coastal PD Permit.
+Prior to undertaking any operational or construction-related activity which is not expressly described in these conditions, the Permittee shall first contact the Planning Director to determine if the proposed activity requires a modification of this Coastal PD.
 The Planning Director may, at the Planning Director's sole discretion, require the Permittee to file a written and/or mapped description of the proposed activity in order to determine if a Coastal PD modification is required.
 If a Coastal PD modification is required, the modification shall be subject to:

-- a.
-The modification approval standards of the Ventura County Ordinance Code in effect at the time the modification application is acted on by the Planning Director; and - b.
+- The modification approval standards of the Ventura County Ordinance Code in effect at the time the modification application is acted on by the Planning Director; and - b.
 Environmental review, as required pursuant to the California Environmental Quality Act (CEQA; California Public Resources Code, §§ 21000-21178) and the State CEQA Guidelines (California Code of Regulations, Title 14, Chapter 3, §§ 15000-15387), as amended from time to time.

-Construction Activities
+5. Construction Activities

 Prior to any construction, the Permittee shall obtain a Zoning Clearance for construction from the Planning Division, and a Building Permit from the Building and Safety Division.
+Prior to any grading, the Permittee shall obtain a Grading Permit from the Public Works Agency.

-Acceptance of Conditions and Schedule of Enforcement Responses
+6. Acceptance of Conditions and Schedule of Enforcement Responses